kushaniperera/Blog/pages/Research Proposal.md

 	- Evolution of AR devices
 		- AR Core
 		- Android vs iOS
+- TODO distinguish between ethics, rights and moral
-- TODO Read on PAR for intro
+- TODO Read on intro to ethics
+- /todo read on intro to legal aspects